SequoiaIT-Devs/honeypot-blocklist/README.md

 ### Honeypot Client

-The client syncs the blocklist from GitHub and applies the IPs to Firewalld.
+The client syncs the blocklist from GitHub and applies the IPs to Firewalld/UFW.
 The helper script can be used for installation and setup.

 ```bash
 ./setup.sh --client